AANK16013U Fieldwork: Ethnography and Analysis

 Students carry out fieldwork taking a point of departure in their project proposal from 2. semester.
 Fieldwork can take place in all kinds of socio-cultural contexts on the condition that it is realistic to carry it through within the given time frame and that the safety of students is not at stake.
 Apart from this the choice of place and theme are limited by research ethics only.

-Fieldwork can be carried out individually or in smaller groups, it can be part of a larger research project, or as an internship.
+Fieldwork can be carried out individually or in smaller groups, it can be part of a larger research project.

 During fieldwork students write portfolios which are uploaded on Absalon to the teacher as well as to group members.
 Students can be excepted from participating in the netbased dialogue - also known as "Etivities" - only if they work in areas with no or insufficient access to the net.
 However, all students must write portfolios during their fieldwork.
 During the last part of the semester students participate in a number of workshops with focus on the collected ethnographic material and analysis.
 Participation in these workshops is mandatory.
 The duration of fieldwork is maximum 14 weeks, and the students must return in time for the workshops.